georgeflanagin/anagrammatic/README.md

 Anagrammar does some pruning with its backtracking, identifying dead ends as it goes.
 Thus, no [terminal](https://en.wikipedia.org/wiki/Terminal_and_nonterminal_symbols) is evaluated more than once.
 Of course, constantly searching an ever growing pile of dead ends adds *some* overhead.
 This is called [memoization](https://en.wikipedia.org/wiki/Memoization).
+The pruning could be slightly improved, although how much it could be improved is an open question.

 **NB** *The following explanation conflates the length of words with the value of integer to which the words are mapped.
 Hopefully, the explanation is still clear.*